 The most prominent example is probably the hierarchic central planning of the USSR (Seurot, 1989).
 In a fully nationalised economy like that one, the risk of concentration of power in the hands of a few people is high.
 At this point, it is necessary to distinguish between two possible models and the place they give to the market.
 Some models keep markets to help with allocating resources (especially for goods and services, and partially for labour).
 We will develop this model later in the section "Investment orientation as a solution".
-Others prefer to abolish all markets completely and move towards a fully planned economy, like it Figure 3: Very simplified macro-economic model of a was the case of the URSS.
+Others prefer to abolish all markets completely and move towards a fully planned economy, like it was the case of the URSS.